kurtosis-tech/kurtosis/docs/docs/quickstart.md

 slug: /quickstart
 ---

 These instructions will give you a brief quickstart of Kurtosis and should take 15 minutes.
-Get a personalized on-boarding session with us [here](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).
+If you prefer, schedule a personalized onboarding session with us [here](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).

 :::tip
 All code blocks can be copied by hovering over the code block and clicking the clipboard icon that appears on the right.